RabbitMQ Trigger is responsible for the consumption of messages from a RabbitMQ broker.

 IMPORTANT: the RabbitMQ client doesn't allow limiting the size of messages.
 If too-large messages are sent, the infrastructure of triggers from Digibee can refuse them.
 We don't advise the dispatch of too-large messages through message buses.

-The configuration of consumers made in the deployment of a pipeline directly impacts the consumption throughput and messages output when the RabbitMQ Trigger is activated.
-If the auto acknowledge is disabled, the number of consumers gets even more important.
-This is due to the number of simultaneous messages being processed is equal to the number of consumers.
+The configuration of API Keys made in the deployment of a pipeline directly impacts the consumption throughput and messages output when the RabbitMQ Trigger is activated.
+If the auto acknowledge is disabled, the number of API Keys gets even more important.
+This is due to the number of simultaneous messages being processed is equal to the number of API Keys.

 Queues, routing keys and exchanges declaration

-RabbitMQ Trigger doesn't declare queues configuration parameters, routing keys and echanges in the RabbitMQ broker.
+RabbitMQ Trigger doesn't declare queues configuration parameters, routing keys and exchanges in the RabbitMQ broker.
 For the trigger to consume messages from queues, it's expected that every configuration is made.

 Message format in the pipeline input